Skip to main content

 Supporting Measures

-Teachers in school are supported in their work by the following professionals:
+Teachers in schools are supported in their work by the following professionals: psychologists and pedagogues who play an important role in improving teaching and other educational activities.

 • teaching methods,

-• developing Individual Education Plans,
+• the development of Individual Education Plans,

 • work with children/pupils/students who need additional learning support,